vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 Hulu) on my laptop, at a moderate volume and moderate illumination.
 The show I watched, *This Is Us*, is a relatively feel-good show without a lot of loud noises or sudden movements.

+After 8 PM I resumed watching "This Is Us" on the side while working, and stopped a little after 10 PM, shortly before going to sleep.

+The next day I continued watching "This Is Us" and also consumed some other video and music content.
+Things were back to normal albeit nothing at too high a volume/

 This is better than last time, when my multiple pharmacy trips meant more stimulation.